How do I submit my samples?

 How long will the process take?

 This question will vary depending on a number of variables.
 The quality of the sample, the number of samples, if the samples need extraction, the services requested, any special instructions, and the number of projects ahead of yours.
-With high quality DNA that amplifies well in the amplicon workflow the expectation is that the samples will take 3-4 weeks.
-However, generally amplicon projects take 4-6 weeks.
+Generally amplicon projects take 4-6 weeks.
 If sample extraction is needed, the process will take an additional 1-2 weeks.
-Library projects vary but generally take 4-6 weeks or longer.
+Library projects vary, but generally take 4-6 weeks or longer.
 Check with the lab for an up to date estimate.

 What is an Appropriate sample concentration, quality, and volume?